ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 PAF bias, and a negative *confounding RR* (:math:`<1.0`) resulted in a positive PAF bias.

-Furthermore, the direction of the *confounding RR* is fully determined by (1) the direction of the association between the confounder and the exposure, and (2) the direction of the association between the confounder and disease (or cause).
+Furthermore, the direction of the *confounding RR* is fully determined by :eq:`exposed_cases_paf_eq` the direction of the association between the confounder and the exposure, and :eq:`exposed_population_paf_eq` the direction of the association between the confounder and disease (or cause).

 This relationship is captured as follows: